hyd628/moonbeam-project-directory/list-your-project.md

 ## Minimum Content

-In general, to be considered and added to this list, your project/dApp must meet the following requirements in terms of content:
+In general, test to be considered and added to this list, your project/dApp must meet the following requirements in terms of content:

  - Introduction (see template file)
  - Show working contracts and/or front-ends deployed or connected to the Moonbase Alpha TestNet